 The reward circuit adapts to the extra dopamine and becomes less sensitive to it.
 As a result, people take stronger and more frequent doses to feel the same high that they felt the first time and to get relief from withdrawal symptoms.

 - Weight loss

 - Runny nose or nosebleeds

 - Nagging cough (from smoking crack cocaine)

 The short answer is that the best way to treat cocaine addiction is to go to a treatment rehab.
 At a treatment center, individuals can receive support and treatment that matches their needs.

-The number of people seeking treatment for cocaine addiction increased tremendously in the 80s and 90s.
+The number of people seeking treatment options for cocaine addiction increased tremendously in the 80s and 90s.
 Treatment providers report that cocaine is the most commonly used drug of abuse among their clients.
 Most of the people seeking treatment smoke crack and are likely to be polysubstance or multiple-drug users.

 Cocaine addiction is a complicated problem and involves biological changes in the brain as well as social, family, and environmental factors.
 Therefore, the treatment of cocaine addiction must include a variety of problems cocaine addiction produces.